aircooledcafe/clock/README.md

 A simple JavaScript Clock

-A simple Javascript clock I built to leanr how to build a progressive web app.
+A simple Javascript clock I built to learn how to build a progressive web app.
+Has a day and night mode, the clock goes red for night mode.

 TO DO:
-Add button to change from white to red lettering for a night mode.
 Add an alarm function.
 TO LEARN:
-Add mansifest and service worker to make into a PWA.
+Add manifest and service worker to make into a PWA.
-Add code to make installabel on mobile/desktop OS.
+Add code to make installable on mobile/desktop OS.